 1.1.
 Building a seed keyword list, using Profilers

-Right at the beginning, it’s always important to understand the business (industry) you carry out keyword research for.
+Right at the beginning, it’s always important to understand the business (industry) that you carry out the keyword research for.
 It’s a big advantage if you are working on your own website, as you know your industry and understand your customer’s pain points or needs very well.
 In other cases, it’s a great investment to learn about the industry

 As a founder of this tool, I don’t need to digest as much information about the industry as I’ve been working in the SEO industry for about 10 years already.
 So we can just dive in and start with the work straight away.

 I will use Profilers to find what websites and search terms from our industry already exist.
 This feature provides comprehensive data for particular keywords and it’s available for all registered Marketing Miner users.